This is what we do in the Support and Maintenance phase:

 Once done, click Create to create an incident JIRA.

 A task is an action item that either the customer or WSO2 needs to perform to ensure that certain objectives are met.
-For example, the WSO2 Managed Cloud team may create a task for the customer to provide details on their production environment.
+For example, the WSO2 Managed Service team may create a task for the customer to provide details on their production environment.

 The task-handling process is similar to our incident-handling process as shown in the following diagram: